nehaljwani/team.exiv2.org/book/IMaEA.md

 One thing is certain, getting a better approach to project estimation is of enormous importance.
 We have to do better.
 I have tried to set out here an area of investigation that is worthy of attention.

+Final words about this.
+I didn't undertake a PhD.
+Instead I have spent 10,000 hours working on Exiv2.
+This book is my "thesis".
+The presentation at LGM in Rennes is my defence.
+My reward is to know that I've done my best.

 [TOC](#TOC)
 <div id="13-19">